tamdaominh0218/Breast-cancer-classification-using-Deep-Learning/README.md

         # Get image and label
         image = cv2.imread(df['path'][i])
         # Image shape might not be 50x50, in which case, it's a broken patch
-        # and we don't want to load it in
+        # and I don't want to load it in
         if(image.shape==(50, 50, 3)):
             idc_class = df['idc_class'][i]
             x_coord = df['x_coord'][i]